-The broader S&P 500 Index, which plunged sharply earlier this year amid the onset of the pandemic, has rebounded nicely after hitting a bottom in late-March.
-Since scaling a peak of 3,588.11 in early September, the broader gauge has gone into consolidation mode, assimilating the strong gains.
+The broader S&P 500 Index, which plunged sharply earlier this year amid the onset of the pandemic, has rebounded nicely after hitting a bottom in late March.
+The stock market also recovered significantly after a sharp downturn in 2022.

 Identifying a Crash